Introduction to Bitstamp

 - Source of funds

-After entering this info, you will then be asked about what you plan to do with your Bitstamp account and how you obtained your funds (if depositing crypto).
-The final step will be adding 2-FA to your account by means of Google Authenticator.
+After entering this info, you will be asked about what you plan to do with your Bitstamp account and how you obtained your funds (if depositing crypto).
+The final step will be adding 2-FA to your account using Google Authenticator.
 Only after 2-FA has been set up will Bitstamp begin verifying your account on their end.
-The verification process can take anywhere from a few hours to a few days to complete.
+The verification process can take a few hours to a few days to complete.

-In addition to all of the above, it is possible that Bitstamp will request additional documentation in order to verify your source of funds, such as bank statements.
-They take a very rigorous approach when it comes to customer verification so as to remain fully compliant with the requirements of the many jurisdictions in which they operate.
+In addition to all of the above, Bitstamp may request additional documentation to verify your source of funds, such as bank statements.
+They take a very rigorous approach to customer verification to remain fully compliant with the requirements of the many jurisdictions in which they operate.

 - SEPA deposits are free and take 1-3 business days before funds can be credited to your account.

-Bitfinex is fairly simple when it comes to trading options: no margin trading or fancy leverage products; just straight, old-fashioned spot trading.
-There are 2 different types of trading screens available, which can be accessed by clicking the “Markets” tab or the “Tradeview” tab.
+Bitfinex is relatively simple for trading options: no margin trading or fancy leverage products; just straight, old-fashioned spot trading.
+There are two types of trading screens available, which can be accessed by clicking the “Markets” tab or the “Tradeview” tab.

-The “Markets” trading screen is the simpler interface.
+The “Markets” trading screen is the more straightforward interface.
 Simply select the coin pair you wish to trade and click the corresponding “Buy” button next to it.
-There are 4 types of orders here for buys:
+There are four types of orders here for buys:

 - Instant.
-Simply enter the USD/EUR amount you wish to spend and the amount of coins you will receive will be displayed directly below.
+Simply enter the USD/EUR amount you wish to spend, and it will display the number of coins you will receive directly below.

 - Market.
 This places a classic Market order which automatically buys the coin amount you have specified.

 - Limit.
 This allows you to place an order below the current spot price of the coin.
-The order will remain open until the price moves to your specified Buy price, and the order is filled in its entirety.
-You can also toggle a “Sell if executed price” option which will sell your purchased coins if they reach a target price.
+The order will remain open until the price moves to your specified Buy price and the order is filled in its entirety.
+You can also toggle a “Sell if executed price” option to sell your purchased coins if they reach a target price.

-The “Tradeview” tab is the more sophisticated trading screen, complete with orderbook, candlestick chart, and recent trades.
-It features a wide array of standard chart overlay options, including several TA indicators, drawing tools, and other customization options.
-Set to candles as default, the price can also be represented as bars, hollow candles, Heiken Ashi candles, a line, area, or baseline.
+The “Tradeview” tab is the more sophisticated trading screen, complete with an order book, candlestick chart, and recent trades.
+In addition, it features a wide array of standard chart overlay options, including several TA indicators, drawing tools, and customization options.
+For example, set candles as default, the price can also be represented as bars, hollow candles, Heiken Ashi candles, a line, area, or baseline.
 Also displayed are open orders and order history.

-Unlike many other cryptocurrency exchanges of its caliber, Bitstamp has chosen to keep things simple over their 9 years in operation, and currently carry only 7 different coins and tokens.
+Unlike many other cryptocurrency exchanges of its caliber, Bitstamp has chosen to keep things simple over its nine years in operation and currently carries only seven different coins and tokens.
 Here is a list of these coins and pairings available to trade them against:

 - Bitcoin (BTC) – USD, EUR, PAX